8. Reliability, Availability, and Serviceability (RAS) Extensions¶

 8.2.
 Platform APIs¶

 The RAS framework allows the platform to define handlers for External Abort, Uncontainable Errors, Double Fault, and errors rising from EL3 execution.
-Please refer to the porting guide for the RAS platform API descriptions.
+Please refer to RAS Porting Guide.

 8.3.
 Registering RAS error records¶

 RAS nodes are components in the system capable of signalling errors to PEs through one one of the notification mechanisms—SEAs, SErrors, or interrupts.
 RAS nodes contain one or more error records, which are registers through which the nodes advertise various properties of the signalled error.
 Arm recommends that error records are implemented in the Standard Error Record format.
 The RAS architecture allows for error records to be accessible via system or memory-mapped registers.

 The platform should enumerate the error records providing for each of them:

 A handler to probe error records for errors;